transcelerate/ddf-sdr-api/README.md

 Study Definition Repository (SDR) Reference Implementation is TransCelerate’s vision to catalyze industry-level transformation, enabling digital exchange of study definition information by collaborating with technology providers and standards bodies to create a sustainable open-source Study Definition Repository.

 This is a .NET 6 Web API project that is designed to expose APIs which upstream/downstream systems can utilize to store and retrieve study definitions from SDR.
-The latest Release of SDR (Release V2.0.1) supports study definitions conformant with USDM V1.0, USDM 1.9 and V2.0.
+The latest Release of SDR (Release V2.0.1) supports study definitions conformant with USDM V1.0, USDM 1.9 and USDM V2.0.

 This [Process Flow Document](https://github.com/transcelerate/ddf-sdr-platform/blob/main/documents/sdr-release-v2.0/ddf-sdr-ri-process-flows-v4.0.pdf) provides information regarding user interface functions and system interactions with the SDR at a high level.
 Please also refer to the [DDF SDR API User Guide](documents/sdr-release-v2.0/ddf-sdr-ri-api-user-guide-v4.1.pdf) to get started, and the [DDF SDR RI API Demo video](https://www.youtube.com/playlist?list=PLMXS-Xt7Ou1KNUF-HQKQRRzqfPQEXWb1u).